Target9/Playtime.com/README.md

 How it works

-You lanch the python script on an computer and then you set up a webserver running the webserver. you will also need to ajust the python file so it sends stuff to the webserver
+You lanch the python script on a computer and then you set up a webserver running the webserver. you will also need to ajust the python file so it sends stuff to the webserver

 I have added comments so you can see what the code does